Why a water tank in the office is not sustainable

 The 19 litre water bottles for the water tank or dispenser at the office cost an average of at least 10 euros each.
 That is more than 50 cents per litre.
 That’s not really economical.

 As a consumer in the Netherlands you pay about 1.50 per 1000 litres of tap water.
 Companies often pay a lot less.
 Tap water is therefore at least 300 times cheaper than a watertank with a tap.

 In addition, you also pay rent for the cheap water tank.
 The rent is often low and a trial installation is free because the money is earned with the bottles or tanks.
 You can buy those water tanks at a hefty rate.

 The water from the tap is not always as cold as from the water tank and that is a pity, especially in a hot summer.

 The alternative to a water tank is therefore a tap water cooler.
 A tap water cooler is connected to the tap and converts tap water into filtered, cooled still and sparkling tap water.

 So the best of both worlds!
 But also the best water for the world, because each water cooler provides 1,000,000 liters of clean drinking water in developing countries.

 = 7.000 kg

-This also results in considerable CO2 savings because people no longer have to boil dirty water.
-And it prevents a lot of single-use plastic for packaged water in slums.
+This also results in significant CO2 savings because people no longer have to boil dirty water.
+Many trees are therefore preserved.
+This also prevents a lot of disposable plastic for packaged water in slums.

 Always a suitable solution